Software for doing computations in graded Lie algebras: Computing a vector space basis of a graded Lie algebra in a given degree

-In fact, using a linearization idea described in \cite{opera}, the "commutative" law (\ref{3}) (the computationally most heavy part) is in a first step only computed for $x\in X$ such that $\deg(x)\equiv0$ modulo $p$.
-A basis for the quotient space $\tilde M_n$ (with respect to (\ref{1}), (\ref{2}) and the modified version of (\ref{3})) is computed, where the basis elements are of the form $x.m$, (except $m_x$ for a generator $x$ of degree $n$) and then the law (\ref{3}) is computed for these basis elements.
-The proof of the correctness of this procedure needs also that
+In fact, using a linearization idea described in [7], the ”commutative” law (\ref{3}) --- the computationally most heavy part --- does not need to be checked for all elements.
+Indeed, in characteristic zero, a basis is computed for the quotient space $\tilde M_n$ of $\hat M_n$ with respect to (\ref{1}), (\ref{2}), and the extra expressions